-ATSI Eligible Student Groups (Students with Disabilities and students with Two or More Races) Monitor Student Attendance
+ATSI Eligible Student Groups (Students with Disabilities, African American Students, and White Students)

+Monitor Student Attendance

 Student attendance will be monitored daily, particularly our ATSI eligible student groups.
 School staff will check-in with students and families of students who are absent to help alleviate any barriers to improved attendance.
 These connections will build relationships with students' families for continued guidance and support.